Brianali-codes/portfolio/README.md

 Customize your portfolio by modifying the [`content.ts`](https://github.com/bozzhik/portfolio/blob/main/src/content.ts) file found in `src/`

+Credits to @bozzhik for providing the template for this portfolio

 ## License

 1. You are free to use this code as inspiration.
 2. Please do not copy it directly.
 3. Crediting the author is appreciated.